Kwpolska/chriswarrick.com/stories/cookies.rst

 .. description: Cookies?
 What are cookies?

 **Cookies** are small text files saved on your computer, containing various information required by the page.
-The most promintent example is keeping you logged in without the need to authenticate every once in a while.
+The most prominent example is keeping you logged in without the need to authenticate every once in a while.

 ..
 TEASER_END